whqs007/whqs007.github.io/index.md

 [**X-DB**]I took charge of the kernel R&D for X-DB since 2016.
 By 2017, X-DB was fully launched and has become the most extensively deployed database system across the entire Alibaba Group.
 [Additional information](https://mp.weixin.qq.com/s/BCBRewfxCg2i3bDqmHzoLg)

-[**PolarDB**] Since 2018, I have dedicated myself to the kernel R&D of PolarDB, leading the development teams of the transaction engine and middleware.
-My leadership has driven the architectural evolution of PolarDB, encompassing the Distributed Shared-Memory, Serverless, Multi-Primary Architecture, and Consensus Protocol.
+[**PolarDB**] Since 2018, I have dedicated myself to the kernel R&D of PolarDB, leading Transaction & Storage Engine Teams for both PolarDB MySQL and PolarDB PostgreSQL.
+My leadership has driven the architectural evolution of PolarDB, encompassing the Serverless, Multi-Primary Architecture, Distributed Shared-Memory, and Consensus Protocol.

 #  Awards
 - The First Prize of Scientific and Technological Progress Award by China Computer Association 2024/Third Contributor (CCF科技进步一等奖/第三贡献者)